wh55/17Su-Computer_Graphics/readme.md

 - `pointtester.png` is the snapshot of the user interface.

-## Assignment 3: Point-in-Polygon Test
+## Assignment 3: Point-in-Polygon Tester
 Java / Desktop Application

 The program is an implementation of the principle of the Point-in-polygon test algorithm (**half-line algorithm and the even-odd rule**).
 It tests and demonstrates if a point P is inside or outside of a polygon.
 Users can draw their own polygon and point.